 On the twenty-fourth day of the eleventh month, which is the month Shebat, in the second year of Darius, the word of the Lord came to Zechariah the son of Berechiah, the son of Iddo the prophet: I saw by night, and behold, a man riding on a red horse, and it stood among the myrtle trees in the hollow; and behind him were horses: red, sorrel, and white.
 Then I said, “My lord, what are these?”
 So the angel who talked with me said to me, “I will show you what they are.”
 And the man who stood among the myrtle trees answered and said, “These are the ones whom the Lord has sent to walk to and fro throughout the earth.”

 a.
-Behold, a man riding on a red horse: Zechariah’s vision is simple enough in what he saw – one man on horseback leading other horses and their riders, “patrolling” to and fro throughout the earth.
-Zechariah sees them among myrtle trees, in a ravine (in the hollow).
+Behold, a man riding on a red horse: Zechariah’s vision was simple enough in what he saw – one man on horseback leading other horses and their riders, patrolling to and fro throughout the earth.
+Zechariah saw them among myrtle trees, in a ravine (in the hollow).

 i.
 Specifically, this reconnaissance mission examines the progress of rebuilding Jerusalem and the other cities of Judah.
 It is here to examine the work of God’s people.

 ii.
 “The troop of horsemen were emissaries of the Lord sent on world mission.
 Like the Persian monarchs who used messengers on swift steeds to keep them informed on all matters concerning their empire, so the Lord knew all about the countries of the earth” (Baldwin).